 Additionally, users in places with spotty or nonexistent Internet connectivity can access material thanks to CDNs.
 Users may still access the material even if their Internet connection is sluggish or unreliable by keeping copies of it on CDN servers positioned in these regions.

-There are several kinds of CDNs, such as:
+There are several kinds of CDN, such as:

 - Traditional CDNs: The most popular kind of CDN, these deliver static material including photos, videos, and audio files.
 Traditional CDNs keep copies of the material on a network of servers spread out around the globe and provide it to users based on their location.